 If an employee is eligible for salary sacrifice, they can complete a salary sacrifice contributions form (PDF).
 This form will need to be returned to your payroll area.

-It’s easy to keep your employee details up to date through Employer Online.
+It’s easy to keep your employee details up to date through our employer portals.